lakeshore21/YelpCamp/README.md

 # Features
 * Restful routes (index, new, create, show, edit, update, and destroy)
 * Authentication with username and password
 * Authorization that one user cannot edit or delete posts/comments created by other users
+* Data association by document references
 * Google map location
 * Fuzzy search